 How do I get paid after a fire?

 Following a loss, your insurer will send an adjuster to work with you and local contractors to determine how much it will cost to repair your home and replace any damaged property.
-In most cases this will be based on the home’s replacement cost and your contents coverage, but some policies will pay actual cash value instead, which depreciates the property due to wear and age.
+In most cases this will be based on the home’s replacement cost and your contents coverage, but some policies will pay actual cash value instead, which depreciates the property due to wear and age (this is outlined in the policy at the outset—it’s not decided at the last minute).

 In either case it is very important that you ensure your home for the correct and current value, so you won’t face any surprises following a loss.
 Talk to your insurance provider or read your policy closely to find out how your home would be restored.